AviatrixSystems/Docs/Support/support_center_terraform.rst

   * Aviatrix Controller Release 4.0: Use the `Github UserConnect-4.0 branch <https://github.com/AviatrixSystems/terraform-provider-aviatrix/tree/UserConnect-4.0>`_
   * Aviatrix Controller Release 4.1: Use the `Github master branch <https://github.com/AviatrixSystems/terraform-provider-aviatrix/tree/master>`_

-What do I do if my Terraform scripts are timing out?
+What if my Terraform scripts are timing out?
 ----------------------------------------------------------------------

 If you run into timeout issues, please use the IP address of the controller instead of the hostname of the controller and let us know if that helps.
 Please open a ticket by sending an email to support@aviatrix.com